ShowLove/androidGame/README.md

 androidGame
 ===========

-Ported from my java assignment: first to accomplish this!
+Ported a game which was originally given as a Java final assignment to Android: Many attempted, however I was the first Ever to accomplish this!